 Disclaimer: This dashboard is provided for informational purposes only.
 The Jefferson County Health Department is sharing response-related information so the public can stay informed about the Avian Influenza outbreaks and associated public health activities.
 Posting this information does not mean that Jefferson County Health Department is the lead agency for the outbreak response.
 The lead agency for animal disease response, including Highly Pathogenic Avian Influenza (HPAI), is the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).

-For a list of current outbreaks in Wisconsin, please click here.
+For a list of current detections of HPAI in poultry in Wisconsin, please click here.

-DEPARTMENT OF AGRICULTURE, TRADE, AND CONSUMER PROTECTION (DATCP) PROVIDES THE OVERSIGHT
+DEPARTMENT OF AGRICULTURE, TRADE, AND CONSUMER PROTECTION (DATCP) PROVIDES OVERSIGHT OF THE FARM'S ACTIVITIES.

-The humane euthanasia of infected and exposed birds to stop the virus from spreading.
+The goal of depopulating infected and exposed birds is to stop the virus from spreading.

-Once the flock was infected, the birds were put down humanely as quickly as possible because HPAI spreads fast and can infect other flocks.
-This process is overseen and guided by DATCP.
+Once the flock was infected, the birds were depopulated as quickly as possible because HPAI spreads fast and can infect other flocks.
+This process is carried out by the farm and overseen by DATCP.

 A controlled process that uses heat from natural decomposition to break down bird carcasses and virus-contaminated materials (like litter/manure) in a managed pile (“windrow”).